Human Body

 Endocrine glands have no ducts.
 They release hormones directly into the blood, which then carries them to tissues and organs all over the body.

-Function: Produces melatonin hormone, which manages our sleep-wake cycle (when we feel sleepy and when we wake up).
+- Produces melatonin which manages our sleep–wake cycle

-Function: Produces white blood cells (lymphocytes).
-Develops antibodies in our body that help the immune system fight diseases and infections.
+- Develops antibodies to help the immune system fight diseases

-Ovary (female) produces estrogen (produces eggs, develops female characteristics) and progesterone (prepares uterus for a fertilized egg, supports fetus growth).
+- Ovaries: produce estrogen (eggs, female characteristics) and progesterone (prepares uterus for fertilized egg)

-As exocrine: releases digestive juice.
-As endocrine: produces insulin and glucagon hormones that control blood sugar level.
+- Endocrine: produces insulin and glucagon to control blood sugar level

 Functions of the Endocrine System